MathijsNabbe/personal-docker-compose-repo/Minecraft Server Vanilla+/README.md

 # Minecraft Server Vanilla+
 This docker-compose file will initialize a joinable minecraft server with a selection of CurseForge mods.
 A CF api key and a volume path is provided via environment variables.

-Both port 25565 will be exposed for the server, as wel as 8123 for a Dynmap web preview
+# Mods
+59433: Dynmap\
+49648: OreGenerator

+# Ports
+25565: Minecraft\
+8123: Dynmap web preview